inixyz/tinyriscv/README.md

 # tinyriscv

-Compact, simple and easy-to-use RISCV emulator written in C.
+Compact, simple and easy-to-use RISCV emulator written in C. The core is contained in a single-file-header tinyriscv.h following the STB library style.
+It is fast, portable, platform agnostic, and self-contained (no external dependencies).